outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

         1. __this plugin cannot be added to panel currently__, cannot be used.
 46. Configuration consistently.
     1. Mount partition.
 Up to now, everything is fine except internal partitions like /dev/sda8,9 cannot be mounted in Thunar.
 When clicking the partition label, an error message `Failed to mount XXX.
 Not authorized to perform operation`.
 If you search around google, you might find many suggestions on changing configuration files of `polkit`.
 Relevant links [thunar 无权限挂载本地磁盘](http://blog.chinaunix.net/uid-25906175-id-3030600.html) and [Can't mount drive in Thunar anymore](http://unix.stackexchange.com/q/53498).
 None of this suggestions work.
 Detailed description of the problem is here [startx Failed to mount XXX, Not authorized to perform operat](https://forums.gentoo.org/viewtopic-t-1014734.html).
         1. **dbus should NOT launch before consolekit; dbus is already added into default runlevel**.
 This is the key to solve problem.
+In 4.10, start Xfce with `startxfce4 --with-ck-launch`.
+This will start xfce4-session with ck-launch-session.
+In 4.10, **Xfce4-sesion will take care of the dbus-session launch**.
         2. currently the contents of `~/.xinitrc`:

             ```